MarthaTaylor/frontend-nanodegree-feedreader/README.md

 Especially my student group at Udacity/Google Scholarship Slack workspace and all of my study groups!

-An article outlining an overview of TDD and Jasmine's plus (Jasmines default matchers[here] (https://medium.com/backticks-tildes/how-to-test-javascript-with-jasmine-framework-2e2b8dfa7a9e)) written by Delores Diei which is very handy, thanks Delores.
+An article outlining an overview of TDD and Jasmine's plus [Jasmines default matchers] (https://medium.com/backticks-tildes/how-to-test-javascript-with-jasmine-framework-2e2b8dfa7a9e) written by Delores Diei which is very handy, thanks Delores.
 The Jasmine documentation writers who ever you are you really made it easier to grasp the tool, thank you.

 A special shout out to the talented Mathew Cranford for his awesome teaching written tutorials abilities and my code reviewer, thank you!